-Command Description delete_dz command Deletes the selected command from Active Directory and from memory. get_dz commands Return a Tcl list of commands in the current zone. get_dzc_field Returns the value for a specified field from the currently selected command. list_dz commands List all privileged commands along with object data for each command in stdout. new_dz command Creates a new command and stores it in memory as the currently selected command. save_dz command Saves the selected command with its current settings to Active Directory. select_dz command Retrieve a privileged command from Active Directory and stores it in memory as the selected command.
+Command Description delete_dz command Deletes the selected command from Active Directory and from memory.

+Command Description get_dz commands Return a Tcl list of commands in the current zone. get_dzc_field Returns the value for a specified field from the currently selected command. list_dz commands List all privileged commands along with object data for each command in stdout. new_dz command Creates a new command and stores it in memory as the currently selected command. save_dz command Saves the selected command with its current settings to Active Directory. select_dz command Retrieve a privileged command from Active Directory and stores it in memory as the selected command. set_dzc_field Sets the value for a specified field in the currently selected command.